 - Toddler formulas are offered as added nutrition for toddlers who are picky eaters.
 To date, they have not been shown to be better than whole milk and multivitamins.
 They are also expensive.

 Most formulas can be purchased in the following forms:

-- Powdered formulas -- must be mixed with water, but are the least expensive form
+- Concentrated liquid formulas -- need to be mixed with water, cost less

-- Concentrated liquid formulas -- also need to be mixed with water
+- Powdered formulas -- must be mixed with water, cost the least

 The AAP recommends that all infants be fed breast milk or iron-fortified formula for at least 12 months.